-For the 2022-2023 school year the last day to add/drop a course for both 1st and 2nd semester courses is the end of the day on Friday.
-September 15, 2023.
+For the 2022-2023 school year the last day to add/drop a course for both 1st and 2nd semester courses is the end of the day on Friday, September 15, 2023.
 There will be an additional two week period where educators can make recommendations based on student performance.
 After the student's schedule is accepted by the student and his/her parent/guardian and approved by the school:

 - A student can request a schedule change to move "up" an academic course level in the same course, at the end of a marking period if space allows and the sending teacher approves.
 Please note that students can only enter an Advanced Placement course at the start of the school year.
 Requests to drop "down" a level will be reviewed on an individual basis by Guidance Counselor, House Principal and Principal.
-Parents/Caregivers will be informed of course changes. - Special Education schedule changes can be made at any time after consultation with the special education - liaison and the appropriate guidance counselor. - A grade 12 student schedule may be adjusted at any time in order to fulfill a graduation requirement. - All grade 9 students must pass 5 courses to be promoted to grade 10.
-Two of the 5 credits passed in the grade 9 must be in Math 1 or Math 2 and English 9 or ESL course. - Students cannot take 2 core courses within the same content area at the same time unless the prerequisite course has been passed.
+Parents/Caregivers will be informed of course changes. - Special Education schedule changes can be made at any time after consultation with the special education - liaison and the appropriate guidance counselor. - A grade 12 student schedule may be adjusted at any time in order to fulfill a graduation requirement. - All grade 9 students must pass 5 courses to be promoted to grade 10. - Students cannot take 2 core courses within the same content area at the same time unless the prerequisite course has been passed.
 Exceptions can be made in the senior year. - Any member of the Junior class may petition the principal to become a "Junior Candidate to Graduate."
 Each case is decided on a case-by-case basis and must be submitted to the Superintendent for approval. - Note: Courses without sufficient enrollment may not run in 2023-2024.